Apply Online

 Employee charitable involvement employees are involved in selection of charities, employees receive paid time off to volunteer

-Here are some of the reasons why SaskTel was selected as one of Canada's Top Employers for Young People (2023):
+Here are some of the reasons why SaskTel was selected as one of Canada's Greenest Employers (2024):

 Highlights